scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/android-code-comments.md

 ---
-Title: Android: Understanding the use of code comments
+Title: 'Android: Understanding the use of code comments'
 ---
 #Android: Understanding the use of code comments
 #Introduction